leon4rd/test/README.md

-## What did the late tomato say to the early tomato?
-I’ll ketch up
+## What kind of award did the dentist receive?
+A little plaque.